Former Deputy Secretary, Department of Foreign Affairs and Trade

 Mr Sheehan currently works as an independent national security consultant.
-He is also a non-executive board member of cyber security company, Tesserent, and of Australian Volunteers International.
+He is a non-executive board member of Australian Volunteers International.
 He is an advisor to the ANU National Security College.

 He worked in government for 32 years.
 From 2018 he was Deputy Secretary at DFAT responsible for International Security, Humanitarian, Consular, Middle East and Africa and Legal.